-Our Parks are open year round but experience increased seasonal attendance, typically beginning in the latter half of March through early September.
-As a result, our combined third and fourth quarter net sales have historically ranged from 68% to 72% of our annual attendance based net sales.
-For our 2021 fiscal year, the first full year including our Texas Park, combined third and fourth quarter net sales were approximately 60% of our annual attendance based net sales.
+Our parks are open year round, but experience increased seasonal attendance, typically beginning in the latter half of March through early September.
+Combined third and fourth quarter net sales were 62.1% and 60.3% of annual attendance based net sales for our 2022 and 2021 fiscal years, respectively.
+Since the acquisition of our Texas Park, the combined third and fourth quarter concentration of our sales has been reduced.

-Our business plan includes expansion via the acquisition of additional local or regional theme parks and attractions, if attractive opportunities arise.
+Our business plan includes expansion via the acquisition of additional local or regional theme parks and attractions.
 We believe acquisitions, if any, should not unnecessarily encumber the Company with additional debt that cannot be justified by current operations.
 We may also pursue contract management opportunities for themed attractions owned by third parties.
 By using a combination of equity, debt and other financing options, we intend to carefully monitor stockholder value in conjunction with the pursuit of growth.